 Other organizations supporting activities in the UCP: United States Department of Agriculture, Indiana University, Vincennes University Jasper Campus, Indiana State Poultry Association, Dubois County Emergency Management Agency, Dubois County Health Department, Dubois Water Utility, City of Jasper, Dubois County Highway Department, and all Dubois County fire departments.

 State Emergency Operations Center: Under the leadership of the Indiana Department of Homeland Security (IDHS), the Indiana Emergency Operations Center (EOC) has been activated at Level III and will remain activated 24 hours a day to monitor conditions and provide resource support to local county emergency agencies.

-Other organizations supporting activities in the EOC: Purdue Extension
+Other organizations supporting activities: Purdue Extension

 Avian influenza does not present a food safety risk; poultry and eggs are safe to eat.
 Officials are not aware of any public health significance with this virus.
 Human infection from an H7 virus is uncommon, but can cause some conjunctivitis and/or upper respiratory tract symptoms.
 Human health agencies will be monitoring workers and others in contact with birds to monitor for illness.

 Backyard poultry owners are encouraged to be aware of the signs of avian influenza and report illness and/or death to the USDA Healthy Birds Hotline: 866-536-7593.
 Callers will be routed to a state or federal veterinarian in Indiana for a case assessment.
 Dead birds should be double-bagged and refrigerated for possible testing.